As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - search all published academic papers at once

-- HTML escape symbols
+- (Archived site.)
+HTML escape symbols

 - Internet acronyms - want to know what ROTFLOLPIMP means?
 Check this site out.